Last updated on October 24, 2023.

-As we enter 2020, the insurance industry looks much different than it did ten years ago.
+As we enter 2024, the insurance industry looks much different than it did ten years ago.
 Technological advancements, InsurTech innovations, and customer experience enhancements have transformed the industry.
-Yet, one thing remains constant—claims fraud continues to challenge insurers.
+Yet, one thing remains the same—claims fraud continues to challenge insurers across the country.

 It’s estimated that one in ten no-fault claims has a measure of fraud.
 Claims fraud ranges from opportunistic behavior, such as padding losses to receive a bigger settlement check, to orchestrating organized insurance fraud scams on a large scale.
 Verisk conducted a two-year analysis of industrywide claims data and discovered 17 million discrete fraud networks of two or more individuals with suspicious claim activity.
 The pervasiveness and amorphous nature of these schemes make fighting organized fraud particularly difficult.

-No matter the scale of the deception, it’s critical to detect fraud early.
+No matter the scale of the deception, it’s critical to detect fraud early on.
 Balancing this need against policyholder demands for faster settlements is challenging.
 Here are some strategies to help you meet that goal.

 1. Leverage predictive analytics for early detection

 The dream of no-touch claims processing is getting closer to reality.
-And as the percentage of low-touch claims increases, insurers need proactive fraud analytic models that identify suspicious claims early to avoid paying for fraudulent claims.
+As the percentage of low-touch claims increases, insurers need proactive fraud analytic models that identify suspicious claims early to avoid paying for fraudulent claims.

 Technologies like artificial intelligence and predictive analytics are critical to making this happen.
 These technologies provide highly accurate claim scores and reason codes necessary to detect questionable claims quickly and deliver critical insights to investigators.

-But according to an Association of Certified Fraud Examiners survey, only 30 percent of organizations are using the technology to fight fraud.
+According to an Association of Certified Fraud Examiners survey, only 30 percent of organizations are using the technology to fight insurance fraud.
 To stay ahead of fraudsters, the industry must expand its use of this technology.